Sjord/Sjord.github.io/_posts/2018-11-24-usb-to-serial-uart.md

 Besides the differences in the chips, the quality of the drivers also differs between the various chips.
 Some chips have Windows drivers built-in to Windows or distributed through Windows Update, creating a plug-and-play experience.
 Other chips have drivers that reliably crash the operating system when you read and write significant amounts of data to the device.
 Linux is an exception in this, since the Linux drivers are written, maintained and checked by kernel developers instead of the chip manufacturer.

 The FTDI is around the longest and was previously the only implementation available for USB to UART bridges.
-They were so common that a bridge was sometimes called a FTDI, after the company name that made the converter chip.
+They were so common that a bridge was often called a FTDI, after the company name that made the converter chip.
 Nowadays, they are quickly taken over by much cheaper Chinese converter chips.

 #### Fake FTDI chips